 Supplementary Figure S3.
 Endogenous T cells post relapse are functionally deficient.

 (A-B) PMBCs from two healthy donors (A) or from patient F at pretreatment, CR, and relapse (B) were stimulated with PMA and ionomycin at 50 ng/ml and100 ng/ml, respectively for 24 hours.
 IL-2 and IFNγ in the culture supernatant were detected by ELISA and plotted.
 (C-D) PMBCs from a healthy donor or from patient F post relapse were stimulated with anti-CD3/CD28 conjugated beads in presence of IL-2 at 20 ng/ml for 5 days.
 The cell concentrations were determined and plotted in C, with representative images of the cell culture shown in (D).
-(E) PMBCs from a healthy donor or from patient F post relapse were stimulated with anti-CD3/CD28 conjugated beads in presence of IL-2 at 20 ng/ml for 5 days.
+(E) PMBCs from a healthy donor or from patient F post relapse were stimulated with anti-CD3/CD28-conjugated beads in presence of IL-2 at 20 ng/ml for 5 days.
 At day 5 the cells expanded from the healthy donor reached confluence and were split 1:5 in culture medium containing IL-2 at 20 ng/ml.
 The cells were monitored for an additional 5 days.
 The culture supernatant at day 5 before and after split and at days 7 and 8 were collected and underwent ELISA to detect IFNγ, IL-2, and sIL2R.